|Course Length:||1 Year Full-Time|

 What are my career prospects?

-Successful completion of this programme will allow you to gain QTS status and progress onto employment as a Newly Qualified Teacher (NQT) of Physical Education at secondary school level.
+This PGCE is accredited by the Department for Education.
+Successful completion of the programme will enable you to gain recommendation for Qualified Teacher Status (QTS).
+You will be well placed to progress into employment as a newly qualified teacher of Physical Education at secondary school level.

 Our proactive careers service can help you to find job vacancies and offers in-depth advice on teacher job applications and interviews, to help you secure work.